LTSchmiddy/loz-majoras-mask-pc-edition-project64/readme.md

 Well, that's all I gotta say about this project.
 Give it a play, lemme know what ya think!

-If you got questions or comments or feedback, hit me up on Twitter (@Lt_ASchmiddy) or Discord (LT_Schmiddy), and I'll be glad to talk / help you out!
+If you got questions or comments or feedback, hit me up on Twitter (@Lt_ASchmiddy) or Discord (LT_Schmiddy#4805), and I'll be glad to talk / help you out!

 LT_Schmiddy, out.